 Notice how we have just taken each row of coefficients and put the as a row vector.

-If we have a linear system of equations np.linalg.solve(A, np.eye(len(A)), np.linalg.inv(A), or np.linalg.pinv(A).
+If we have a linear system of equations np.linalg.solve(A, B) or likewise np.linalg.solve(A, v).
+If you are computing np.linalg.solve(B.T, A.T).T

 Differential Equations